Coburg, Victoria: History

-The Post Office opened on 1 August 1853, and the district was renamed Coburg in January 1870.
+The post office opened on 1 August 1853, and the district was renamed Coburg in January 1870.

 Sydney Road attracted numerous hotels and commercial premises in the 1860s.
 Friendly societies soon formed: Manchester Unity (1863), Druids (1867), Rechabites (1868) and a St. Patrick's Society in (1870).
 Coburg later became a Shire in 1875.

 The Upfield railway line opened in 1884, and the Coburg railway station was built in 1888.
 In February 1889, the horse tram service began along Sydney Road.
 Electric trams started in service in 1916.

 By 1899, there were 6000 people in the district.
 Coburg was gazetted as a borough in 1905, with Thomas Greenwood becoming Coburg's first mayor.
 The Public Hall, built in 1869, was extended in 1909, but was still inadequate for the growing city.
 The new Town Hall was built and opened in 1923, with further extensions in 1928.

 Lake Reserve is a popular picnic spot on the Merri Creek.
 The land was purchased in 1912, and a weir was constructed in 1915, to form a lake contained by basaltic outcroppings.
 The reserve was immensely popular, with diving boards, wading pools, kiosk and gardens, and continues to be a favourite picnic spot, also accessed by the Merri Creek Trail.

 After World War I, there was significant development east of Sydney Road, with the former East Coburg Primary School opening in 1926, and a Coburg East Post Office opening in 1929 (closing in 1975).

 A Coburg West Post Office opened in 1936 and closed in 1979.

 The Coburg Magistrates' Court closed on 1 February 1985.

 Coburg High School was closed in 1996 by Jeff Kennett, then Premier of Victoria.
 The site has been sold numerous times yet still sits empty.
 After considerable community activity, initially opposed by the Bracks Labor Government, in 2012 the then Liberal State Government reopened Coburg High School on the site of the previously closed Moreland High.
 It is now a thriving 7-12 High School.

-In June 1994, the 72-year-old City of Coburg ceased to exist when it merged with the City of Brunswick to become the new City of Moreland.
+In June 1994, the 72-year-old City of Coburg ceased to exist when it merged with the City of Brunswick to become the new City of Moreland (now City of Merri-bek).